What is ASC 944? A Guide to Short-Term Contracts

 Let's break down how to pinpoint if a contract falls under the category of short-duration under ASC 944.

-Contract Length and Settlement Expectations
+Check the Contract Length and Settlement Terms

 The most straightforward factor?
 The length of the contract itself.
 Short-duration contracts are usually those expected to be completed within a year.
 Think about contracts with coverage for a set timeframe, like one year or less.
 These are common in property and casualty insurance.
 For example, a standard homeowners insurance policy that provides coverage for a year would typically be considered a short-duration contract.

-Risk Transfer Requirements
+Confirming Proper Risk Transfer

 Here's where it gets a little more nuanced.
 ASC 944 lays out specific criteria to determine if a contract truly involves risk transfer, a fundamental aspect of insurance.
 You can dig deeper into these requirements in the PwC Viewpoint guide.
 This is essential to differentiate between genuine insurance contracts and other types of agreements.

-Premium Recognition
+Getting Premium Recognition Right

 How you recognize premiums is a major element of ASC 944.
 In short-duration contracts, premiums are recorded as revenue (earned premium) when they are written.
 This aligns with the sales effort and ensures your financial reporting accurately reflects the premium revenue earned.
 This practice is crucial for painting a clear picture of financial performance under ASC 944.